-Keir Starmer presents himself as serious leader for difficult times
+Keir Starmer seeks to present himself as serious leader for difficult times

 He also took a swipe at Nicola Sturgeon’s SNP - who Labour will have to win seats from to stand any chance of victory - saying that Scotland was “in the unfortunate position of having two bad governments”, with the Tories and Scottish Nationalists “in lock-step” in their attempts to exploit division for their own ends.

-Despite expectations that Starmer would use his first in-person conference speech as leader to shoot down criticisms that his policy platform lacks clarity, there was little in the way of new policy in the address.
+Despite expectations that Starmer would use his first in-person conference speech as leader to shoot down criticisms that his platform lacks clarity, there was little in the way of new policy in the address.

 A £6bn “national mission” to fit insulation in every home in the country within a decade was presented as a means to tackle climate change, create hundreds of thousands of jobs and cut household energy bills by more than £400 a year.